-Apple has always reserved portable music playback as one of its top priorities and the iPod family is one of the most fascinating examples of its music-related innovation.
-While iPods have become more-or-less redundant, their philosophy has carried through iPhones and services like Apple Music.
+Apple has always kept music playback as one of its top priorities and the iPod family is one of the most fascinating examples of its music-related innovation.
+While iPods have become more-or-less obsolete, their philosophy has carried through iPhones and services like Apple Music.
 But, if you want to play local music files or want a more personalized music experience on your iOS device, we have listed out some of the best iPhone music player apps that you must try.
 These apps let you not only enjoy your own offline music but also support host of cloud-based sources.
 They also support most of hi-res music file formats, to give you the best listening experience.
-So, if you are interested, here are the 10 best iPhone Music Player apps that you should use in 2019.
+So, if you are interested, here are the 12 best iPhone Music Player apps that you should use in 2020.

 1. Vox Music Player

 Focussing on a fluid and intuitive interface, Vox Music Player is among the best offline music player apps for the iPhone, iPad, or other iOS devices.
 Interaction with the music player relies on swipe gestures, thereby eliminating basic playback buttons from the interface.
 While play/pause works by tapping anywhere on the player window, while you can swipe left or right to change tracks.
 Swiping up open the queue whereas swiping down can close the current window and take you to the penultimate menu.

 Additionally, Vox Music Player has an inbuilt equalizer with a score of presets and a graphical interface to suit the sound according to your taste as well as a dedicated option for gapless playback.
 Besides playing locally saved music files, you can also link your SoundCloud, LastFM, and Spotify accounts in Vox Music Player to enjoy all your music in one place.
 Lastly, Vox also offers a phenomenal Mac app for playing offline music, ensuring you get the same experience across devices.